kevincent/CMRG-AWS-tutorial/README.md

 For an ec2 instance to access an S3 bucket, the instance requires an IAM role with sufficient priveldeges (https://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-access-s3-bucket/).
 Currently this is not possible with AWS access using your UCSD SSO account.
 We are working to get this available.

 ## Saving an AMI
-If your work requires custom software (e.g. Browndye, Continuity, Cufflinks, etc.), you can instal the software on an instance through the terminal when you have ssh access.
+If your work requires custom software (e.g. Browndye, Continuity, Cufflinks, etc.), you can instal the software on an ec2 instance through the terminal when you have ssh access.
 Installing the proper software can be time consuming and/or challenging.
-It would be wasteful to re-install the software every time you wanted to use AWS.
+It would be tedious to re-install the software every time you wanted to use AWS.
 One solution to this is to save the state of your EC2 instance as an AMI after installing the software.
 Future instances can be spun up using that AMI.

 To create an AMI from an ec2 instance:
 - Select the white `Actions` button on the Instances toolbar